rzymek/rzymek.github.io/content/post/excel-zip64.md

 As you might have guested, the `4GB` limit in ZIP files was overcome years ago.
 In 2001 actually, in the version 4.5 of the PKZIP specification.
 With the introduction of ZIP64 extension.

-This is sufficient for can handle file sizes
+This is sufficient to handle file sizes .....
-TTTTTTT

 Excel is quite strict when it comes to ZIP64 extension.

 Let's first look a at standard zip file structure:
 ```
  +============+
- | LFH-1      |   - Local file header for
+ | LFH-1      |   - Local file header for file 1
  +------------+
  | Compressed |   - Usually using deflate compression
  | file 1     |